devkarim/red-mobile/README.md

-# Red-Mobile
+# Red Mobile Application

 ## Summary

-Red Mobile is an assistant to keep you reminded and help with daily tasks.
+Red is an assistant to keep you reminded and help with daily tasks.

 ## Getting Started